xiaochun888/CppUnitTestExpress/README.md

 # CppUnitTestExpress
  A enough simple and cross-platform unit test framework for C++, CuteX for short.
- It is just a very small header file that uses the C/C++ peculiar features (X marco, template specialization, recursive and variadic, ...) to simplify testing work.
+ It is just a very small header file (CppUnitTestExpress.h) that uses the C/C++ peculiar features (X marco, template specialization, recursive and variadic, ...) to simplify testing work.

  **There is only one assertion tool to complete all test cases, with no learning time.**

  **You just write a unit test no matter where, and the compiler does the rest for you.**

 ## Main features: